-As motivational speaker and seminar leader Byron Pulsifer once said, ‘to make any kind of change, one has to have the will and determination to do it’.
+‘To make any kind of change, one has to have the will and determination to do it’ (Byron Pulsifer).
 This is true for every aspect of life.
-If you want to forge a successful relationship, you have to be dedicated and put the time and effort into it.
-If you want to get fit, you have to have the fortitude to go on that run and, equally, if you want that masters’ degree, your level of dedication will mean the difference between a pass and a fail.
+If you want to forge a successful relationship you have to be dedicated to it.
+You want to get fit, you must have the fortitude to go on that run.
+If you want that masters’ degree, your level of dedication will mean the difference between a pass and fail.
 The same applies in work, and when creating a dedicated workforce.

 But before we analyse how dedication can be stimulated or restricted within the workplace, we must first question…

 What exactly does it mean to be dedicated?

 While an employee may have a strong work ethic, this is not the same as being dedicated.
 Dedication is the combination of a high work ethic and an infectious passion.
 You may work hard and well.
 But dedication is when your brain hurts and your feet ache, but you continue because you feel emotionally invested.
 It is this sense of devotion and loyalty that fuels a person’s enthusiasm to work.
 Motivation and dedication differ in that those who are dedicated will often work past the call of duty.
 They will stop only when the work is done, regardless of how long it takes and how much time is invested.

 A dedicated person is more often than not punctual, as they believe that they are investing their time wisely.
 They show initiative and are flexible when it comes to making changes for the better.

 You may be thinking to yourself that such character’s sound more like workaholics.
 What differs between the two, however, is that dedicated workers genuinely enjoy their work.
 Workaholics tend to:

 Work more in order to keep up with their fellow employees.

 Are micromanaged so feel pressured to work more.